This post is also available in: Español (Spanish)

-The new study which was published by the Journal of Cell Biology and conducted by a team of scientist from the Ohio State University in Columbus.
+The new study was published in the Journal of Cell Biology and conducted by a team of scientists from the Ohio State University in Columbus.

 The first author of the study was Chen Gu.
 Gu and his colleagues found that they could induce swelling in the neurons of the hippocampus, the brain region responsible for creating and storing memories.

-In a concussion injury, axons develop small, bead-like swellings along their length much like the neurodegenerations that occurs in Alzheimer's and Parkinson's disease patients.
+In a concussion injury, axons develop small, bead-like swellings along their length much like the neurodegenerations that occur in Alzheimer’s and Parkinson’s disease patients.